tlswg/tls13-spec/draft-ietf-tls-tls13.md

 pre-shared key to be used with a given handshake in association with a PSK or (EC)DHE-PSK cipher suite (see {{RFC4279}} for background).

-All clients MUST send a valid "pre_shared_key" extension when offering any PSK cipher suites.
+This extension is REQUIRED to negotiate PSK cipher suites.
-Servers MUST NOT negotiate use of a PSK cipher suite unless the client supplies a "pre_shared_key" extension.
+Clients MUST send at least one supported psk_identity value and servers MUST NOT negotiate any of these cipher suites unless a supported value was provided.
-If the extension is not provided and no alternative cipher suite is available, the server MUST close the connection with a fatal "missing_extension" alert.
+If this extension is not provided and no alternative cipher suite is available, the server MUST close the connection with a fatal "missing_extension" alert.
 (see {{mti-extensions}})